hexagontk/hexagon/readme.md

    operation.
 2. Support all available technologies and tools: the spirit is to define simple interfaces for the framework's features, so users can implement integrations with different tools easily.
+3. To be usable from Java.
+Hexagon is *Kotlin first*.

 [Kotlin]: http://kotlinlang.org
 [benchmark]: https://www.techempower.com/benchmarks